-In addition to the licensing and research and development arrangements and a sub-lease agreement we have with DoubleU Games, as described under "Our business-Intellectual property," "Our business-Game and content development," Note 12: Related party transactions, and Note 10: Leases to our audited consolidated financial statements we are party to certain loan agreements with DoubleU Games, as described under "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources-Short-term and long-term borrowings."
+In addition to the licensing and research and development arrangements and a sub-lease agreement we have with DoubleU Games, as described under "Item 4B.
+Business overview-Intellectual property," "Item 4B.
+Business overview-Game and content development," and Note 10 and Note 12 to our audited consolidated financial statements contained elsewhere in this annual report, we are party to certain loan agreements with DoubleU Games, as described under "Item 5B.
+Liquidity and capital resources-Short-term and long-term borrowings."

 We entered into the DoubleU Games License Agreement on March 7, 2018, and it was subsequently amended on July 1, 2019 and November 27, 2019.
 Pursuant to the DoubleU Games License Agreement, DoubleU Games grants us an exclusive license to develop and distribute certain DoubleU Games social casino game titles and sequels thereto in the social online game field of use.
 The exclusive license is subject to our payment of royalties with certain customary terms and conditions.
 The Company incurred royalties of \$3.0 million and \$4.6 million for years ended December 31, 2020 and 2019, respectively.
-The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI-US.
+The agreement remains in effect until either DUG no longer holds an interest, directly or indirectly, in DDI, or DDI no longer holds an interest, directly or indirectly, in DDI-US.
 In such event, the agreement provides that the parties will mutually renegotiate the terms of the agreement.
 As of December 31, 2020, we license approximately 33 game titles under the terms of this agreement.

 On February 25, 2020, we acquired Double8 Games from DoubleU Games in exchange for KRW2.3 billion (US\$1.9 million).
 Double8 Games is based in Seoul, Korea, with the primary business of developing digital gaming content for international markets.
-See Note 1: Description of business to our audited consolidated financial statements appearing elsewhere in this prospectus.
+See Note 1 to our audited consolidated financial statements appearing elsewhere in this annual report.